Producer Spotlight: Cooperativa Agroindustrial Machupicchu

 This solution would also guarantee farmers a market where they could demand a fair price for their work.
 They would no longer be forced to settle for whatever buyers felt like paying.

 The original plan was to transform an already existing organization of producers into a cooperative.
-However, that year Edith met a representative of a non-profit organization from Belgium that promoted the production of quinoa for broader commercialization.
-This organization encouraged farmers to produce at a larger scale and thus earn more money.
+However, that year Edith met Alfredo Vazquez, an agronomist from Cuzco.
+Alfredo was a representative of a non-profit organization from Belgium.
+Their mission is to promote the production of quinoa for broader commercialization.
+They help farmers produce at a larger scale and thus earn more money.

-Alfredo Vazquez, the nonprofit’s representative and an agronomist from Cuzco, was the one who had introduced the quinoa buyer to their community in the first place.
+It was Alfredo who had introduced the quinoa buyer to their community in the first place.

 Edith asked him, Instead of going through the merchant first, why not sell directly to markets?